Sports Betting Guide

-For that, we would suggest you using decimal odds, as it makes it easy to put it in the formula.
-Let’s assume we have the odds of 1.60 of team A beating team B. Our calculations would look the following way:
+For that, we would suggest you using decimal odds, as it makes it much easy to put it in the formula.
+Let’s assume we have the odds of 1.60 (3/5) of team A beating team B. Our calculations would look the following way:

-In this case, 62.5% represents the implied probability of team A beating team B. That said, let’s keep in mind the fact that each football game outcome has, in reality, a 33% chance of occurring.
+In this case, 62.5% represents the implied probability of team A beating team B. That said, let’s keep in mind the fact that each football match outcome has, in reality, a 33% chance of occurring.

-Many professional or just good punters can tell the value right away based on their experience in a particular market.
+Many professional or just good punters can tell the value right away based on their experience on a particular market.
 While such a skill can only develop over time, you still need to find the method of finding the value that suits you best.
 Finding value is critical to being successful in sports betting.
 Basically, you need to spot the market misconception and exploit it.

 You can do this in a variety of ways.
-A good approach is to view teams like companies on the stock market.
+A good approach is to look at teams like companies on the stock market.
 There are a lot of good teams that are undervalued by the community for a number of reasons (like playing in unpopular competitions or having no superstars).
 Therefore, such teams carry lost of value as they are viewed as rather weak contenders, still providing excellent results.
 This concept also works the other way around.
 There are lots of teams that are overvalued continuously, again for playing in a popular competition or getting a lucky win over the odds-on favourite or having a famous veteran star (ex.
 AC Milan and Ibrahimovic).
 Famous names attract great betting volumes, sometimes creating an abnormal market situation.
 In such cases, bookmakers have to adjust their odds in order to limit their liabilities.

 Just to sum up.
 Identifying the value is not an easy task, however, it will always be worth it.
 Such skill requires time, patience and dedication.
 Only those who thoroughly approach this matter will have success in the long run.